mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Flying**

 name:     Alcuin Fugitive<br>
-text:     At the end of any turn you cast a spell, put a copy of the most recently cast spell into your hand.
+text:     At the end of any turn you've cast a spell, put a copy of the most recently cast spell into your hand.

 name:     Alter Rexx<br>
 text:     Whenever you summon MECHAZ0R, put a MECHAZ0R into your hand.